artsy/artsy.github.io/_posts/2016-07-03-handling-big-projects.markdown

 These 3 buckets for documentation makes it pretty easy to separate where people should look depending on what they're looking for.
 This pattern I'm stealing outright for Danger.
 Just not quite there yet, it's a blocker on 1.0 though.

+One trick I took from CocoaPods is to have as much documentation as possible generated from the source code.
+With Danger, all of the work gone into documenting the code is turned into public API documentation for end-users.
+This makes it really easy to ensure it's consistent and up-to-date.
+The same tools used to generate documentation for Danger are used for plugins.
+Any improvements there helps everyone.

 ## User Data

 Not storing any, phew!
 Though if [Danger as a Service][daas] happens, then it will.